 #1 Mistake when Feeding Toddlers: Not Having a Schedule

 But we were desperate, as are many parents when feeding toddlers.
 Our son was born at 31 weeks with low birth weight due to Intrauterine Growth Restriction (IUGR).
 So, putting on weight is crucial for his development.
 He weighs 9.5 kg (21 lbs) as a 2-year-old, and he wears 12-18 month-old clothes.

-So feeding him is a priority, and every time he misses a meal there’s a lot of pressure around him not losing weight.
+So feeding him is a priority, and every time he misses a meal there’s a lot of pressure on him not to lose weight.

 At first, we fed him no matter what.
 If he didn’t eat lunch and wanted a snack 30 minutes later, he’d have it.
 As long as he put on weight, it was acceptable to us.

 That is until our pediatrician suggested otherwise.
 In the long run, he could have been gaining more weight by having balanced meals.
 It’s obvious, but, again, within our desperation, we just wanted him to eat.

 Setting up a schedule was difficult because we had t0 break a paradigm.
 There would be days when our son doesn’t eat at all, and that’s OK.
 Because by setting up a schedule we set up the habit of eating every 3 hours and eating balanced meals.

 That means we make the most of the times he does eat.